Enrolment, study and financial support information – 8 August 2020

 If you have unique or special circumstances, such as a health condition or disability that warrants adjustments to your study arrangements please contact Student Central.

 Your student record has been updated to reflect this change.
-If you have paid your SSAF at the higher rate, you can apply for a refund or leave the monies in credit for Trimester/Semester 2 2020.
-If you are eligible and want to defer your SSAF you can apply for SA-HELP in StudentConnect.
-You need to apply before 15 April 2020 to have it applied to Trimester/Semester 1 2020.
-If you apply for SA-HELP by this date, please let us know by return email so we can update your record.
+If you have paid your SSAF at the higher rate for T1/S1, you can apply for a refund or leave the monies in credit for this trimester (Trimester/Semester 2 2020).
+If you are eligible and do not wish to pay the SSAF upfront, you can defer your SSAF through SA-HELP.
+To apply for SA-HELP go to StudentConnect and select the SA-HELP menu option.
+This is a different form to HECS-HELP or FEE-HELP.

 We know finances will be of great concern to many students.
 We encourage students to visit the MoneySmart website, where you will find tips and information for assistance through periods of financial difficulty and hardship including information on the government support if you are impacted by COVID-19.